 Demonstrating excellence in public engagement with science

-- The AAAS Early Career Award for Public Engagement with Science and Technology recognizes and rewards early-career scientists and engineers for excellence in public engagement.
+- The AAAS Early Career Award for Public Engagement with Science and Technology and AAAS Award for Public Engagement with Science recognize and reward scientists and engineers for excellence in public engagement.

 - Family Science Days (including Meet a Scientist!) is held during the AAAS Annual Meeting in collaboration with local universities, science centers, and others.
 Thousands of families attend this free, two-day public event, and scientists attending the meeting have opportunities to see public engagement with science in action.